The Physical Impossibility of Death in the Mind of Someone Living

 The Physical Impossibility of Death in the Mind of Someone Living is an artwork created in 1991 by Damien Hirst, an English artist and a leading member of the "Young British Artists" (or YBA).
-It consists of a preserved tiger shark submerged in formaldehyde in a glass-panel display case.
+It consists of a preserved tiger shark submerged in formalin in a glass-panel display case.

 It was originally commissioned in 1991 by Charles Saatchi, who sold it in 2004 to Steven A. Cohen for an undisclosed amount, widely reported to have been at least $8 million.
 However, the title of Don Thompson's book, The $12 Million Stuffed Shark: The Curious Economics of Contemporary Art, suggests a higher figure.

 Owing to deterioration of the original 14 ft tiger shark, it was replaced with a new specimen in 2006.
 It was on loan to the Metropolitan Museum of Art in New York City from 2007 to 2010.

 It is considered an iconic work of British art in the 1990s, and has become a symbol of Britart worldwide.

 Background and concept

-The work was funded by Charles Saatchi, who in 1991 had offered to pay for whatever artwork Hirst wanted to create.
-The shark itself cost Hirst £6,000 and the total cost of the work was £50,000.
+The work was funded by the businessman Charles Saatchi, who in 1991 had offered to pay for whatever artwork Hirst wanted to create.
+The shark cost Hirst £6,000 and the total cost of the work was £50,000.
+Hirst asked Doris Lockhart for a loan to cover the cost of shipping the shark from Australia, but she gave him the required amount.
+In return, Hirst invited Lockhart to choose anything she liked from his studio, and she selected a piece called The Only Way is Up.
 The shark was caught off Hervey Bay in Queensland, Australia, by a fisherman commissioned to do so.
 Hirst wanted something "big enough to eat you".

-It was first exhibited in 1992 in the first of a series of Young British Artists shows at the Saatchi Gallery, then at its premises in St John's Wood, north London.
+The Physical Impossibility of Death in the Mind of Someone Living was first exhibited in 1992 in the first of a series of Young British Artists shows at the Saatchi Gallery, then at its premises in St John's Wood, north London.
 The British tabloid newspaper The Sun ran a story titled "£50,000 for fish without chips."
 The show also included Hirst's artwork A Thousand Years.
 He was then nominated for the Turner Prize, but it was awarded to Grenville Davey.
 Saatchi sold the work in 2004 to Steven A. Cohen for an estimated $8 million.

 Its technical specifications are: "Tiger shark, glass, steel, 5% formaldehyde solution, 213 × 518 × 213 cm."

 The New York Times in 2007 gave the following description of the artwork:

 Mr. Hirst often aims to fry the mind (and misses more than he hits), but he does so by setting up direct, often visceral experiences, of which the shark remains the most outstanding.

 In keeping with the piece's title, the shark is simultaneously life and death incarnate in a way you don't quite grasp until you see it, suspended and silent, in its tank.
 It gives the innately demonic urge to live a demonic, deathlike form.